BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 low cost devices that are easy to deploy and easy to discard or abandon.
 In these solutions the hardware typically requires considerable upfront planning and engineering to keep operation costs in check, the net result being an ROI that is often easier to calculate.
-Additionally, these systems tend to be time series or event drivent, making data persistence a top priority.
+Additionally, these systems tend to be time series or event driven, making data persistence a top priority.

-Conversely, systems that leverage bidirectional communication require more expensive hardware that naturally has more capabilites.
+Conversely, systems that leverage bidirectional communication require more expensive hardware that naturally has more capabilities.
 The system complexity is then shifted toward the application layer where business logic can be implemented and deployed dynamically.
 With fungible/adaptable software in play, solutions can realize additional ROI as the business deepens its operational understanding of the deployed system.
 Where